tajah93/Project-1/README.md

 ## User Story ##

->AS A beginner in a fitness
+>AS A beginner in fitness
 I WANT workout ideas and how-to tutorials to schedule for the week <br />
 SO THAT I can keep track of what I'm doing and when I'm doing it <br />
 I ALSO WANT to have set reminders of scheduled workouts <br />